Lot size: 4,000 sq. ft. front garden on tour, 100% native

 Showcase Feature

 This attractive, tranquil garden, designed by David Bigham and installed by Barbara, features a sunny meadow with low-growing grasses, sedges, and wildflowers surrounded by taller borders of grasses, wildflowers, and shrubs.
-All plants in this garden are native to the San Pablo Creek watershed; most were grown from seed or cuttings originating locally.
-A phalanx of soaproot lines the walkway; their delicate evening flower displays attract and delight night-pollinating moths and hard-working day-pollinating bumblebees who are making a few last pollination stops at the end a long day.
+A phalanx of soaproot lines the walkway, their delicate evening flower displays attracting large numbers of yellow-faced bumblebees.

 Other Garden Attractions